Widget Embed Guide

 Configuration Model

 Blockdaemon currently manages widget configuration on your behalf; self-serve configuration will be provided via the Blockdaemon Partner Portal in a future release.
-Configuration can be applied per widget instance, with certain parameters also available via URL query parameters.
+Configuration can be applied per widget instance, with these specific parameters also available via URL query parameters:

 Features Configuration